Easy Creamy Homemade Potato Soup

 Once you see how easy it is to make this soup, you’ll be making it all the time!
 The soup is simple so the ingredients you use matter.
 Here’s the rundown for you:

 - Potatoes: You can use any type of potato, but we highly recommend using Yukon Gold potatoes.
 There’s no need to peel them, and when cooked, they are buttery and almost melt in your mouth.
-We use Yukon Gold potatoes to make mashed potatoes, too.
+We use Yukon Gold potatoes to make mashed potatoes and these crispy roasted potatoes, too.
 If you cannot find them, baby red or white potatoes, as well as russet potatoes, will work.

 - Veggies: Sure this is potato soup, but we love to add a few cups of extra veggies.
 Onions are a must, carrots add color and some sweetness, and chopped celery add flavor and texture.